-Made for a Mission is our AssessME.org training resource for church pastors, staff.
-To that end, this book helps church staff to mobilize volunteers and build effective teams.
+Made for a Mission trains pastors, staff and key lay leaders how to use AssessME.org most effectively.
+To that end, this book helps church staff to mobilize volunteers, build effective teams, and train-up leaders.
 Note, Made for a Mission is a deep-dive into how to use our assessment data within your church.

 David A. Posthuma authored Made for a Mission to be the primary training tool for pastors and church staff using AssessME.org within their church.
 Written from a pastoral perspective.
 Made for a Mission will help your team get the most out of our volunteer-mobilization assessment tools.

 What Leaders Are Saying About Made for a Mission….